newrelic/nr-reports/README.md

    report in the current directory.

 Though useful during template development, in most cases, you won't be generating reports by running the CLI directly.
-Rather, Storybook provides mechanisms for you to automate the generation and delivery of these reports.
+Rather, Reports provides mechanisms for you to automate the generation and delivery of these reports.
 See [the usage section](#usage) for more details.